cleveland-lewis/Itori/.github/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing

+## Contribution Policy

+This repository does not accept external contributions.
+Pull requests are disabled by design and will not be reviewed or merged.

-## ⚠️ This Repository Does NOT Accept Contributions
+## Purpose of This Document

-**This is NOT an open source project.**

-This repository is made available in source-visible form for **inspection purposes only**.
+This file exists to clarify repository governance.
+The codebase is made available for inspection, security auditing, and transparency purposes only.
+It is not an open source project.
-The code is provided for:
-- Security auditing and vulnerability research
-- Educational review and learning
-- Transparency and accountability

-## What You CANNOT Do

-You may NOT:
+## Prohibited Actions

+The following actions are not permitted:

-- Submit pull requests or code contributions
+- Submitting pull requests or code changes
-- Fork this repository for development purposes
+- Forking for development purposes
-- Copy, modify, or redistribute the code
+- Redistributing modified or unmodified copies
-- Use any portion of this code in other projects
+- Using code from this repository in other projects
-- Create derivative works based on this code
+- Creating derivative works based on this codebase
-- Reimplement features or algorithms from this codebase
-- Submit feature requests or enhancement suggestions

-## What You CAN Do

-You may:
-- View the source code for inspection
-- Report security vulnerabilities responsibly (see [SECURITY.md](../SECURITY.md))
-- Read and analyze the implementation for educational purposes

-## Security Vulnerability Reporting
+## Issue Reporting

-If you discover a security vulnerability through code inspection, please report it responsibly.
-See [SECURITY.md](../SECURITY.md) for the proper reporting process.

-**Do NOT:**
-- Open public issues describing security vulnerabilities
-- Submit pull requests attempting to fix security issues
+If issues are enabled, they may be used for:

+- Security vulnerability disclosure (private reporting preferred; see [SECURITY.md](../SECURITY.md))
+- Bug reports from authorized users
+- Questions about licensing terms

+Issues are not appropriate for feature requests, enhancement suggestions, or code contributions.

 ## License

-This software is licensed under a proprietary source-available license.
-See [LICENSE](../LICENSE) for complete terms.
+This software operates under a proprietary source-available license.
+Refer to [LICENSE](../LICENSE) for complete terms.

 All rights reserved.
-No permission is granted to use, modify, or distribute this software beyond viewing for inspection purposes.
+No permissions are granted beyond viewing the source code for inspection purposes.

 ---

-**Questions?** Contact Cleveland Lewis for licensing inquiries.
+For licensing inquiries, contact Cleveland Lewis.